Should I Renovate or Rebuild?

 Builder’s honest take on renovation vs. rebuild

 After 45 years of building in Ontario, we’ve seen both paths up close.
-The projects that generate the most regret are usually deep renovations of homes that should have been rebuilt — where the homeowner spent $400,000 renovating a 1970s bungalow and ended up with a renovated 1970s bungalow.
+The projects that generate the most regret are usually deep renovations of homes that should have been rebuilt – where the homeowner spent $400,000 renovating a 1970s bungalow and ended up with a renovated 1970s bungalow.
 The projects that generate the most satisfaction are new ICF builds where the homeowner made a clear-eyed decision, budgeted properly, and moved into a home that will perform beautifully for 50 years.
-If you’re genuinely on the fence, the best thing you can do is get a ballpark estimate for both — then decide with real numbers in front of you.
+If you’re genuinely on the fence, get a ballpark estimate for both – then decide with real numbers in front of you.
 Get a ballpark estimate →